 Assist SMEs in implementing of design, bidding, equipment procurement and delivery, equipment installation support, facilities construction, installation and commissioning;

-Monitor and evaluate the performance of 200 projects (e.g., in terms of energy saved, payback period, etc.)

-Conduct of Energy Audit before and after the

-Include government buildings: school, hospital and LGUsimplementation i of EC&EE investment and evaluation, and reporting on energy and GHG reduction impacts demonstration project sites.
+Monitor and evaluate the performance of 200 projects (e.g., in terms of energy saved, payback period, etc.).
+This includes conduct of energy audit before and after the implementation of EC&EE investment and evaluation, and reporting on energy and GHG reduction impacts demonstration project sites.

 Deliverables